ineiti/fledger/README.md

 # Changelog

+- 0.2.2
+  - Run some nodes constantly on https://fledg.re to have a minimum consensus
+- 0.2.1
+  - Make the https://web.fledg.re a bit nicer and more automatic
-- 0.2 - WIP
+- 0.2 - 2021-02-26
   - Simple ping test with the nodes
   - CLI node using headless Chrome
   - Have website https://fledg.re running and pointing to an up-to-date Fledger code
-  - Run some nodes constantly on https://fledg.re to have a minimum consensus
 - 0.1 - 2021-02-05
   - add ICE connection through the server
     - use websockets to connect to server